hanjingo/doc/ALGO/recursion.md

-The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called a recursive function.
+The process in which a function calls itself directly or indirectly is called recursion, and the corresponding function is called a recursive function.

 ## Base Condition

 A recursive program stops at a base condition.
-There can be more than one base conditions in a recursion.
+There can be more than one base condition in a recursion.

 ## Direct And Indirect Recursive Function

-A function is called **direct recursive** if it calls itself directly during its execution.
+A function is called **directly recursive** if it calls itself directly during its execution.

 An **indirect recursive function** is one that calls another function, and that other function, in turn, calls the original function either directly or through other functions.
 This creates a chain of recursive calls involving multiple functions, as opposed to direct recursion, where a function calls itself.